blentley/ForecastingElectricityDemand/README.md

 ### Preparing the data
 For convenience, the first step was to aggregate upwards the 5 minute demand data into an average 30 minute demand so that it would easily join to the air temperature data.

 The steps for data preparation have been developed as a series of functions, which I'll run through below.
+These functions prepare the data for the univariate scenario, where historical demand is the only input.
+Some of the functions required further adaptatation for multi-dimensional input data, but the concept was largely the same.
+They are prefixed by *mv_* in Scripts/PredictingDemand.ipynb

 #### 1. Transform raw data into sequences using *prep_data*
 In this function, our input data is transformed into sequences *(seq_len)*, before being returned as an array.